valdiman/PUF_PAS_Model/README.md

 This README file was generated on March 10, 2025 by Andres Martinez.

 This work was supported by the National Institutes of Environmental Health Sciences (NIEHS) grant #P42ES013661.
-The funding sponsor did not have any role in study design; in collection, analysis, and/or interpretation of data; in creation of the dataset; and/or in the decision to submit this data for publication or deposit it in a repository.

 This README file describes the codes generated to predict the sampling rates and effective volumes of airborne PCBs for a PUF-PAS sampler